hoxxep/Gookie/README.md

 ---------------

 1. Download Gookie or clone the repo (`git clone https://github.com/hoxxep/Gookie`).
-2. Edit `config.json` by setting the port for your webhook and configuring a repository.
+2. Copy `config-example.json` to `config.json` and then configure the port for your webhook and a github repository.
+    - Also create or configure a logging directory too, and manually create the folder.
 3. Run `npm install` to install local dependencies.
 4. Run `node Gookie.js` to start the server.
 5. Test your Gookie server is running by visiting your ip:port in a browser.